ccssapp/gsheets-ccssmath/README.md

 Google Sheets custom functions for CCSS math items

 # INSTALL

+## On GitHub
   + Go to the [latest release][latest].
   + Under **Assets**, download and open the `code.gs` file.

+## On Google Sheets
-  + Open Google Sheets.
+  + Open a Google Sheets spreadsheet
   + From the Extensions menu, select Apps Script.
   + Copy and paste all the text from the `Code.gs` into the Apps Script editor.
   + Save.
   + Return to your spreadsheet.
   + Start typing the custom function names: `=CCSSMATH....`

+> **NOTE:** These custom functions only work for that spreadsheet.
+To use the custom functions, in another spreadsheet, repeat the installation instructions.

 # Function list